dzastsed/Celeb-61/README.md

 # DISCLAIMER
 ![nixie](https://github.com/user-attachments/assets/38ba0e72-1e6b-439c-922e-4b083ffc2d4e)
-Working prototype with 2024-05 board design
+Working beta version with 2025-05 board design

 This design is still a prototype, stuff may break and/or change.
 You've been warned.